Turkish finance minister, Erdogan’s son-in-law, resigns post

 ANKARA, Turkey (AP) — Turkey’s finance minister and son-in-law to President Recep Tayyip Erdogan announced his resignation on social media Sunday.

-Berak Albayrak said on Instagram that he was stepping down from his post for health reasons and would spend more time with his family.
+Berat Albayrak said on Instagram that he was stepping down from his post for health reasons and would spend more time with his family.

 Albayrak, 42, was appointed minister of finance and treasury in July 2018, having previously been energy minister for nearly three years.

-Note: This story has been corrected to show the name of the departing finance minister is Berat Albayrak, not Berak Albayrak.